-VA Housing Grants For Veteran Assistance
+VA Housing Grants For Disabled Veterans

-To help disabled veterans adjust and make the best possible adaptations for the future, the Department of Veterans Affairs makes a number of grants available each fiscal year for the construction or modification of homes to better support the need of veterans.
+To help disabled veterans adjust and make the best possible adaptations for the future, the Department of Veterans Affairs makes a number of grants available each fiscal year for the construction or modification of homes to better support the needs of veterans.
 Unlike loans, these are grants not meant to be paid back.

 Specially Adapted Housing (SAH) Grant